kuzzleio/documentation-old/src/sdk-reference/memory-storage/scan.md

 ---

-## Callback response
+## Callback Response

-Resolves to a JSON object containing 2 entries:
+Returns a JSON object containing 2 entries:

 * the cursor position for the next page of results (a next position of `0` indicates the end of the scan)
 * a list of fetched keys